Bamboooz/os.py/README.md

 * [PyPi page](https://pypi.org/project/pysil/)

 # Known Bugs
-- if you have some sort of virtual network installed ( for example you have vmware installed ), all network functions will return the virtual network information, not yours.
+- if you have a program, that installs virtual network with it ( for example vmware ), all network functions will return the virtual network information, not yours.
-- some gpu functions struggle to run on linux
+- some gpu functions don't work on linux systems
 - total ram memory will return not correct amount, it returns a little less than you have ( about 0.7 GB ).

 # Support
 ----------------------------------
-* Feel free to contribute, I will appreciate it for sure.
+* Feel free to contribute.
 If you want to do so, please contact me ( preferably discord )
-* If you found an error or vulnerability of any sort, please report it to me.
+* If you found an error, bug or a vulnerability of any sort, please report it to me.
 * Contact details:
   - E-mail: bambusixmc@gmail.com
   - Discord: Bamboooz#8423